GENETICS Peer Review Training Program

 We seek a range of applicants, including early career scientists in academia, biotech, publishing, and non-profit careers.
 Some successful applicants may have significant experience in reviewing manuscripts whereas others will not.
 All participants will have previously published their own research in a peer reviewed journal.

-Selections will be made by a committee composed of journal editors and early career scientist GSA members.
-All applicants will be notified within eight weeks of the application deadline about the status of their application.
+Selections will be made by a committee composed of journal editors and staff.
+All applicants will be notified of their acceptance decision during the month of December 2022.

 Applicants should submit the following material via the application form (linked at the top of the page when applications are open).